alycecil/alycecil/README.md

 My name is `Alice`

-My Pronouns are: `it/its`or if you only believe in binary gender and are a coward `she/her`
+My Pronouns are: `it/its`

+I dont use github so much any more since the anouncement of <a href="https://sfconservancy.org/GiveUpGitHub/">Co-Pilot.
+It is a closed sourced abuse of all of us.</a>

+You can find me on <a href="https://git.gay/a11c3">Git.Gay https://git.gay/a11c3</a>

 I like game modding and making bots.